III. Method Focus – Learning via Interval Reading

 Make lots of margin notes for the entire one to three hours.
 If you disagree with anything (a word, a paragraph, a page) in your book as you read it, slash it out, in a big bold stroke.
 If you like something, star it (one to five stars), or circle it, and give it some kudos in your margin notes.
 As soon as the book gets bad (wordy, digressive, less relevant) in any section start aggressively skimming those sections.
 Have confidence in what you already know, and look for just new and useful info instead.
 That is what speed readers do.
 They skim aggressively, mentally summarizing and looking primarily for anything surprising or new.
 The more you know about a subject, the more you’ll be able to skim and skip around.
 As you scan, pay attention to your biases as well.
 If you catch yourself dismissing something too hastily, or suddenly realize you don’t know that subject as well as you think, make yourself slow down and pay close attention to that topic, so you become less biased and plug the holes in your knowledge and attitudes.

-Annotating your books in this way, you are creating your own record of the most useful information, for you.
+Annotating your books in this way, you will actively create your own record of the most useful information and next actions, for you.
 Later you can transfer the notes you continue to care about to your files in the cloud.
 But with the exception of one or two burning insights or next actions, don’t transfer too much of this information right away, or it won’t be fun.
 Instead, just put the book on the shelf when you are done.
 A few days or weeks later, after those thoughts have aged a bit, you can go back to your library, pull your book down, and copy whatever is still interesting from your personal index into your activity planner.
 You’ll find, if you come to the book a few weeks later, that only a fraction of those things still seem important.
 Aging your notes a bit before you act on them helps you be a better selector and planner, in a world of constantly changing priorities.